-The disagreement between the numerically determined transitions and the semigeostrophic theory with increasing channel width is not surprising.
-In narrow channels the confinement provided by the wall suppresses cross-channel accelerations and thus the along-channel flow should remains nearly geostrophic.
+$F_d > 1$.
+The disagreement is minor for narrow widths but grows larger for wider values such as w=4.
+In narrow channels the confinement provided by the wall suppresses crosschannel accelerations and thus the along-channel flow should remain nearly geostrophic.
 For wider channels this effect is weakened and large cross-channel accelerations occur over the sill in the initial adjustment phase leading to departure from the semigeostrophic prediction.
 Non-conservation of potential vorticity could also affect the value of the critical height.
 The numerical model includes weak lateral viscosity and thus does not conserve potential vorticity following fluid parcels exactly as the analytical model does.
-As we shall see later, fluid parcels that pass through shocks can suffer a change in potential vorticity due to dissipative processes therein.
+As we shall see later, fluid parcels that pass through shocks can suffer a change in potential vorticity due to dissipative processes within.